 Highlights for kids: Ski and snowboard school, ages 3 and up; sledging; hiking; tubing; zip line; snowshoeing; ice skating; curling; ice palace; Lindt chocolate experience

 Family deals: Kids ski free on Saturdays.
 Family Day in the Snow package on Saturdays and Sundays with discounted lessons.

 Fine print: Up to 3 children ages 6-15 ski free on Saturdays with purchase of 1 adult day pass.
 Family Day in the Snow package valid for 2 to 8 participants; discounted rates are per family and per instructor.

 Highlights for kids: Local ski and snowboard schools, ages 5 and up; kids’ snow play areas; kids’ ski areas and lifts; tobogganing; tubing; snowshoeing; sleigh rides; snowkiting; ice skating; bobsledding; curling; ice hockey; playground

 Highlights for kids: Local ski and snowboard schools, ages 3 and up; kids’ club, age 2.5 and up; sledding; tobogganing; ice skating; ice hockey; curling; paragliding

 Family deals: Kids under 9 ski free.
 On Saturdays, Zermatt ski pass is free for kids under 16.

 Fine print: Must show proof of age.

 Ciao Bambino’s expert Family Vacation Consultants offer comprehensive trip planning assistance, including itinerary development, hotel selection and booking, and activity and guide recommendations.
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.